celioggr/elasticsearch/ASSO-DOCS/overview.md

 * Index

-An index is a collection of documents that have similar characteristics.
-An index is identified by a name too.
+An index is a collection of documents that have similar characteristics (identified by a name).
+It is a place to store data.
+In reality, an index is just a logical namespace that points to one or more physical shards and groups them.
+Applications talk to the index.

 * Shards

+We can think about shards as containers for data.

 Shards allow you to "split" the weight on your shoulders.
 Suppose that you have a tremendous amount of data, you might want to split the weight with others.
-Well shards allows this!
 When you create an index, you can simply define the number of shards that you want.
 Each shard is in itself a fully-functional and independent "index" that can be hosted on any node (server) in the cluster.
+A Shard is a low-level worker unit that hold a slice of all the data in the index.

+Your documents are stored and indexed in shards and these shards are allocated to nodes in your cluster.
+As your cluster grows or shrinks, Elasticsearch will automatically migrate shards between nodes so that the cluster remains balanced.

+A shard can be either a primary shard or a replica shard.
+When you index a document, it is indexed first on the primary shard, then on all replicas of the primary shard.
+So each document is stored in a single primary shard.
+On the other hand a replica shard is just a copy of a primary shard.
+This redundancy of data protects documents from hardware failure (i.e. a replica shard can be promoted to a primary shard if the primary fails) and increases performance (i.e. get and search requests can be handled by primary or replica shards).

 ##A top-down approach on ElasticSearch